LAPR5-043/sem_5_24_25_043/Docs/Sprint2/ASIST/us 642/readme.md

 ### 3.3.
 Installation of `iptables-persistent`

 Next, we need to install the `iptables-persistent` package.
-To do this, run the following command:

 ```bash
 sudo apt-get install iptables-persistent